 As a service to our members, we are providing links to the following organizations that may also offer trips of interest at their member rates:

 Want to go on an outing?
 Great!
 There are a few steps to complete your application for an upcoming outing.

-- Look through the list of available outings that can be found in the Upcoming Outings Calendar on this page.
+- Look through the list of available outings that can be found in the Upcoming Outings section on this page (below).

 Note: As an incentive for Leaders to put in the time and effort to arrange and lead outings, the Leader and Assistant Leader costs may be paid by the participants.

 WA Olympics NE Loop Backpack

 We will spend 5 days, 4 nights, on trails in the beautiful and unique Olympic Forest, with an optional side trip without backpacks up to view Hayden Pass.
 We will cross Gray Wolf Pass, Lost Pass, and beautiful Cameron Pass on our way.
 This trip will include river fords and the crossing of snow in high mountain basins.
 Exact conditions will be determined closer to the trip.
 This is a strenuous backpack.
 Please make sure that you have experience on previous strenuous backpacks and are in shape for the distance and elevation gain.
 Lighter packs are advised.
 Our pace will be slow to moderate.

 Cost excluding travel and food is estimated to be a maximum of $90 for members $140 for non-members (deposit: Members $50, Non-members $100).

 Dates: August 15–19 (optional 3-day backpacking add on Aug.
 20–22)

 Join Mazama leaders Reuel Kurzet and Dyanne Foster for 5 days and 4 nights hiking in beautiful Mt.
 Rainier National Park.
 In addition to this 5-day car camping trip, you can add on an optional 3-day backpacking trip in the area.
 Sign up for 5 days or 8 days to enjoy this stunning landscape!